alhajee/ckan/doc/contributing/reviewing.rst

 - Does the pull request contain new or updated tests for any new or updated code, and do the tests follow
-  :doc:`CKAN's testing coding standards <testing>`?
+  :doc:`FMLD's testing coding standards <testing>`?

-- Do all the CKAN tests pass, on the new branch?
+- Do all the FMLD tests pass, on the new branch?

 - Does the pull request contain new or updated docs for any new or updated features, and do the docs follow
-  :doc:`CKAN's documentation guidelines <documentation>`?
+  :doc:`FMLD's documentation guidelines <documentation>`?

-- Does the new code follow CKAN's code architecture and the various coding standards for Python, JavaScript, etc.?
+- Does the new code follow FMLD's code architecture and the various coding standards for Python, JavaScript, etc.?

 - If the new code contains changes to the database schema, does it have a